Monday, November 18, 2024

 Unless you have been living under a rock, shipwrecked on a deserted island, or been in a coma, you know all the drama of this election process which arguably began on January 6, 2021.

-From the beginning it was clear that the 2024 election would be a rematch of the 2020 elections. pitted former President Trump against President Biden.
-In the first debate earlier on June 27th, it was clear to everyone, except President Biden, that President Biden was no longer mentally capable of doing the job.
+From the beginning it was clear that the 2024 election would be a rematch of the 2020 election.
+The election first pitted former President Trump against President Biden.
+In their first debate on June 27th, it was clear to everyone, except President Biden, that President Biden was no longer mentally capable of doing the job.
 If he stayed in the race, Trump would have been easily elected.
-His advisors and party leaders got him to accept this and back out of the race.
+His advisors and party leaders got him to accept this fact and back out of the race.
 Almost immediately, his VP, Kamala Harris, declared her candidacy for President on July 21st and became the official Democratic candidate on August 5th.

-As unprecedented as this was, there were two assassination attempts on former President Trump.
-There were actual shots followed in the first instance, July 13th, in which a bullet grazed and bloodied Trump’s ear.
+As unprecedented as this was.
+The most unprecedented part of the elections is that there were two assassination attempts on former President Trump.
+There were actual shots in the first instance, July 13th, in which a bullet grazed and bloodied Trump’s ear.

 On the more precedented side that has been the norm of the 2016, 2020, and now the 2024 elections.
-There has been a lot of mudslinging and both candidates saying and offering anything to garner votes.
+There has been a lot of mudslinging and both candidates.
+They seemed say anything about their opponent and offer any outlandish thing to garner votes.

 By all predictions, the electoral college vote is too close to call, and deadlocked in the “swing states” (Pennsylvania, North Carolina, Georgia, Michigan, Wisconsin, Arizona, and Nevada).
 Each of these states are polling 49% for each candidate.
 The difference in each case is less than the polling margin of error.
 We just have to wait until tomorrow evening to see who our next President.